Religious violence: Secular violence

+Tanner states that secular regimes and leaders have used violence to promote their own agendas.
+Violence or persecutions committed by secular governments and people against the religious have been documented in many regions notably such as in the Soviet Union, Cambodia, China, Mexico, Spain, Turkey, Romania, Czechoslovakia, Albania, Mongolia, Tibet, North Korea, Laos, Vietnam, Cuba.
+In the 20th century, estimates state that over 25 million Christians died from secular antireligious violence worldwide.
+Historian Andrew Holt estimates that 67 million to 100 million deaths from secular ideologies occurred in the 20th century alone and that such ideologies did not result in a decrease in violence.

 Religions have been persecuted more in the past 100 years than at any other time in history.
 According to Geoffrey Blainey, atrocities have occurred under all ideologies, including in nations which were strongly secular such as the Soviet Union, China, and Cambodia.
 Talal Asad, an anthropologist, states that equating institutional religion with violence and fanaticism is incorrect and that devastating cruelties and atrocities done by non-religious institutions in the 20th century should not be overlooked.
 He also states that nationalism has been argued as being a secularized religion.

 By religion

 Abrahamic religions

 Hector Avalos argues that, because religions claim to have divine favor for themselves, both over and against other groups, this sense of self-righteousness leads to violence because conflicting claims of superiority, based on unverifiable appeals to God, cannot be objectively adjudicated.

 Similarly, Eric Hickey writes, "the history of religious violence in the West is as long as the historical record of its three major religions, Judaism, Christianity, and Islam, with their mutual antagonisms and their struggles to adapt and survive despite the secular forces that threaten their continued existence."

 Regina Schwartz argues that all monotheistic religions, including Christianity, are inherently violent because of their exclusivism which inevitably fosters violence against those who are considered outsiders.
 Lawrence Wechsler asserts that Schwartz is not just arguing that Abrahamic religions have a violent legacy, instead, she is arguing that their legacy is actually genocidal in nature.